 Once the sophisticated AI finds and identifies a loyal customer, it uses the platform’s data to figure out how to deliver just the right custom push at just the right time to close the sale.
 For example, if a customer closes a window often enough before the sale is complete, the platform could conclude that they find the shipping costs prohibitively expensive, and then waive them automatically.

-Subscription ecommerce relies on being able to scale up personalization with smart automation as a vital way to improve retention, boost customer conversions, and reduce churn.
+Subscription ecommerce relies on being able to scale up personalization with smart automation as a vital way to extend lifetime value, boost customer conversions, and reduce churn.